sumitkumarsharm/Js-sumit-youtube/06_ProjectAssets/01_BMI-Calculator.md

+# It is a BMI calculator project
-# This is project file Here I uploade all Source Code.
-CSS,JS,HTML
+# Here I uploade all Source Code like:-
+# CSS,JS,HTML

 ## Code Link:-
 [click Here](https://github.com/sumitkumarsharm/Js-sumit-youtube)